Tag Archive | caspian

 Caspian turned up the charm to pull attention back to him.

-Wade slept in his baby swing.
+Travis slept in his baby swing.

 Joyelle and Gamora struck up an unexpected friendship.